SemanticMediaWiki/SemanticMetaTags/README.md

 If a tag contains a `og:` it is identified as an [Open Graph][opg] metadata tag and annotated using `meta property=""` description.

-The setting `egSMTMetaTagsStaticContentDescriptor` can be used to describe the static content to be injected for a selected `<meta>` tag.
+The setting `egSMTMetaTagsStaticContentDescriptor` can be used to describe the static content of a selected `<meta>` tag.

 Example: